ivotron/quiho-popper/paper/paper.md

 accuracy from all the ones we tried.
 As mentioned previously, data is first normalized to prevent dimensionality issues.
 The second model is obtained by creating a pipeline, where principal component analysis (PCA) is applied first and then random forest is applied next (green line).
+As we can see, the prediction errors range from 3% up to almost 50% in the worst-case scenario.
+Compared to the status-quo [@crume_automatic_2014], where good performance prediction models are those with less than 2-3% MAPE.

 # Related Work {#sec:sra}